-This Import Health Standard covers only the shipping containers and does not include the contents which can be categorized as either ''High Risk ''or ''Low Risk ''goods.
-All containers imported into New Zealand must comply with the requirements outlined in the Import Health Standard on sea containers that can be found at: IHS for Sea Containers.
+The IHS for sea containers covers only shipping containers and does not include the contents which can be categorized as either "high or low risk" goods.
+All containers imported into New Zealand must comply with the requirements outlined in this IHS, which can be found at: IHS for Sea Containers.